fukurosan/Jhaystack/docs/configuration.md

 - **Default**: `[ComparisonStrategy.BITAP]`
 - **Function**: `setComparisonStrategy`

-Array of comparison strategies to be used when evaluating if a value is a match or not.
+Array of comparison functions to be used when evaluating if a value is a match or not.

 ```javascript
 import { ComparisonStrategy } from "jhaystack"